 Newport Restoration Foundation holds one of the largest collections of period architecture owned by a single organization anywhere in the United States.

 Celebrate excellence in historic preservation efforts within the City of Newport, Rhode Island.

 Live amidst history by renting one of our many historic properties.

 Help us to continue a lived-in legacy by becoming a Restoration Partner today.

 41 Mill Street

 The Beriah Brown House, built c.1709, is a large two-story, five-bay plan building with a gambrel roof and a large center chimney.
-It was originally located on South County Trail (Rt.
-2 at the 104 intersection) in the rural area of North Kingstown, Rhode Island.
+It was originally located on South County Trail (at the intersection of Route 102 and Route 2) in the rural area of North Kingstown, Rhode Island.
 The Newport Restoration Foundation (NRF) acquired the already disassembled house in 1972 and then rebuilt and restored it at its current site on Mill Street in 1975-76.

 The 1709 date represents the first known construction, which probably consisted of a simple one-room structure of one or two stories.
 The building reached its final eighteenth-century configuration just before and after the Revolution at the hand of Beriah Brown, namesake of his grandfather who built the first structure.
 Although the house increased in size and refinement through time and generations, it never attained the elegance and architectural detail many Newport houses acquired as the owners' fortunes grew and styles changed.
 The house has, however, been recognized as a significant example of Rhode Island architecture.

 The structure was scheduled for demolition in 1972 to make way for industrial developments.
 A private client hired A. W. Baker of Westport, MA to document and dismantle the building, and a considerable amount of written, drawn, and photographic work went into the project.